denten-books/plain-text/main.md

 that tradition.
 Veselovsky, a scholar of the generation previous to the formalists, did not attain the renown enjoyed by his pupils in the West.
 An early pioneer of comparative literature, he advocated philology as "historical" and "genetic" study of "poetic consciousness and its forms."
 Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses "form" in the sense of "formula."
 In this, he imagines the genetic development of literature as the development of universal forms and devices.
-He calls these constants "vagabond formulas."
-He
+He calls these constants "vagabond formulas [@veselovsky_sobranie_1913, 185]."
+He writes:
-writes:

-> Somewhere, someone gave these plots (*siuzhet*) an apt expression, a formula, elastic enough to fit, if not new content, but new interpretation of plot rich in its associative possibilities.
+> Somewhere, someone gave these plots (*siuzhety*) an apt expression, a formula, elastic enough to fit, if not new content, then new interpretations of plots rich in their associative possibilities.
 The formula endures.
 Writers will return to it, altering its significance, expanding its meaning, and adopting it to new types.
-As the formula of "desire" was and continues to be repeated, so also are repeated the plots of *Faust* and *Don Juan* [...]
-As it happens in the cultural sphere, so in the more specific sphere of art we are connected to a tradition.
+As the formula of "desire" was and continues to be repeated, so also are repeated the plots of *Faust* and *Don Juan* across the distance of centuries [...]
+We are connected to a tradition.
 We expand within it---not to create new forms, but to attach to them new sentiments and concerns.
-This dynamic is a kind of a cultural "law of energy conservation."
+This dynamic could be considered as a type of "law of [cultural] energy conservation [@veselovsky_sobranie_1913, 475-476]."

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
+Veselovsky's formula is, like a *zaum* incantation, devoid of obvious meaning.
+It is a container.
-The formulas can be accessed, but not exactly transformed.
-They are larger than any individual contribution.
+But unlike incantations, formulas have a life of their own, in a trans- or meta- human way, not accessible to the individual cantor.
+They can be evoked not quite transformed.
+Their historical current and genetic development is more pronounced than any individual contribution.
 Device in this sense, means exactly the opposite of form in the sense of private incantation, by which an individual author breaks with ossified tradition.
 This contradiction lies at the center of formalist poetics.

 [^ln3-move]: "Move" in a sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

-Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content, with form occupied the mediating, ambivalent role between matter and content.
+Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content, with form occuping the mediating, ambivalent role between matter and content.
 The history of Western aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more